shimchu/Summer-School-2024/README.md

 Welcome to the official repository for the AI Club's Summer School 2024!
 This repository contains resources, materials, and information for all the sessions conducted during the summer school program.

+The contents of this repository were made by me and my fellow coordinators during our tenure at the AI club in IIT Madras

 ## Table of Contents

 - [Overview](#overview)